first-1251/2019-robot/docs/PARTS.md

 # Robot "Parts"

 Robots are made up of Subsystems and Subsystems are made up of `Parts`.
+A `Part` may be a single component (such as a sensor) or it may be a logical grouping of other parts.
+We generalize parts into three categories: `controllers', 'mechanisms`, and `sensors`.
+These are explained in more detail further down.

 Some very common parts (such as the PDP) are represented by classes in the WPILib library and others (like CTRE motor controllers) are represented by classes provided in vendor libraries.
 We even have some parts that are used from year-to-year represented as classes in the `robotCore.parts` package.
+To use these parts, we just need to create an instance and configure it to meet the current Robot's needs.

-Parts that are not already defined in one of these places are created as classes under the `robot.parts` package.
+For parts that are not already defined in one of these places we can crate our own classes under the `robot.parts` package.

-A `Part` may be a single component (such as a sensor) or it may be a logical grouping of other parts.
-We generalize parts in three categories: `controllers', 'mechanisms`, and `sensors`.

 ## "Wrappers"